dhiego22/gentle/README.md

 ## Running with Docker
 - Inside the main folder, type:

   `docker-compose up`

 Then, open a web browser and type localhost:8501

+## Running Locally
+- Inside the main folder, type:

+  `pip install -r requirements.txt`

+  Then,type:

+   `streamlit run gentle`